BashirrBashirr/Bashir/README.md

-This is my CS50 Final Project
+This is my personal website since 12/07/2025